Simmons ProTarget 3-12X40 Review: Parallax Adjustment Rifle Scope

 • Reticle is not illuminated.

-• Some complaints are available that lateral adjustment and parallax adjustment is kind of bad.
+• Some complaints are available that lateral adjustment and parallax adjustment are kind of bad.

 Simmons Pro Target 3-12×40 Review Summary